Salford City F.C.: 2017 to 2019: Turning professional

 Ahead of the season, Salford were regarded as favourites to take the one automatic promotion place, but faced criticism for their spending and were accused of trying to "steal" a place in the Football League.
 In their first game in the National League on 4 August, they drew 1–1 with promotion rivals Leyton Orient, with their goal being scored by Rory Gaffney.
 Their first victory in the division was achieved on 14 August, with a 2–1 home win against Halifax Town.
-Salford reached the first round of the FA Cup for a second time; having defeated Marine 2–1 in the final qualifying round, they were drawn to play away at League One side Shrewsbury Town.
-An equaliser from Adam Rooney earned Salford a replay, in which Rooney would score again in a 3–1 defeat.
-Salford suffered three consecutive defeats in the Christmas period which left them in third place, five points behind Orient – a 2–1 loss to Dagenham & Redbridge was followed by a heavy 5–1 defeat to promotion rivals Wrexham on Boxing Day.
-Three days later, 10-man Salford conceded a 94th-minute goal in a 3–2 away loss to Barrow.
+Salford reached the first round of the FA Cup for the second time and earned a replay after an away draw at League One Shrewsbury Town, before succumbing to a 3–1 home defeat in the replay.
+Salford suffered three consecutive defeats in the Christmas period which left them in third place, five points behind the summit.

 They quickly closed the gap on leaders Leyton Orient, winning 3–0 in the reverse fixture at Brisbane Road on 5 January.
-Later that month it was announced that David Beckham was set to join his Class of '92 teammates as part owner of the club, taking 10% of the club previously held by Peter Lim, with the deal being subject to FA approval.
-Salford would go on a 10 match unbeaten run, including a late comeback to beat Bromley 2–1, and an 88th-minute winner against Boreham Wood to win 3–2.
-They would finally miss out on the title, and automatic promotion, by losing their final games of the season to Fylde and Hartlepool, meaning the club finished third in the table behind champions Orient and Solihull Moors.
+Later that month it was announced that David Beckham was set to join his Class of '92 teammates as part owner of the club, taking 10% of the club previously held by Peter Lim.
+Salford would go on a 10 match unbeaten run, but would finally miss out on the title, and automatic promotion, by losing their final games of the season, meaning the club finished third in the table behind champions Orient and Solihull Moors.

-During the season, Salford played their first ever games in the FA Trophy proper, starting with a 3–1 win over Gateshead in the first round in December, followed by a 3–1 win against Dagenham & Redbridge.
-In the third round Salford faced Maidstone United where they were held to a 1–1 draw at home, meaning a replay was necessary, which Maidstone won 3–0 a week later.